amberflo/metering-typescript/README.md

 [Amberflo](https://amberflo.io) is the simplest way to integrate metering into your application.

-This is the official TypeScript client that wraps the [Amberflo REST API](https://docs.amberflo.io/docs).
+This is the official TypeScript (and JavaScript) client that wraps the [Amberflo REST API](https://docs.amberflo.io/docs).

 ## :heavy_check_mark: Features